Koasek Traditional Band of the Koas Abenaki Nation

-Shirly is currently serving as a member of the Vermont Commission for Native American Affairs.
+Shirly is serves on the oasek Council of Chiefs, a former member of the Vermont Commission for Native American Affairs, an author, and artist.
 Having grown with up two strong role models, her mother and grandmother, Shirly started sewing at a very young age.

 Phone: (802) 728-3619